pepopowitz/self-sabotage-your-docs/src/index.md

 <!--
 - a couple years ago, we made a pretty big change with our product

 - we moved from focusing on you hosting on your own infrastructure
 -   to us hosting for you in our SaaS platform.

 - this was the change from Camunda 7 to Camunda 8; we call them c7 and c8 in case I do that

 - with a new focus, and a new version number, we also built new docs.
 - our v7 docs were built with hugo; v8 docs with docusaurus

 - both of these versions of our product are still supported for now
 - but our team, devex, took a stance that while we would technically still support the v7 docs, we would minimize that support, to focus on v8 docs.
 - basically, we'd shove them in the back of the closet, to collect dust and cobwebs, ...

 - unless something went very wrong.

-- and that is foreshadowing.
+- and it did
-- I think.
-I am talking to a room full of people with significantly more writing experience and education than me so if I don't know the definition of foreshadowing please let me live in blissful naivety.

 -->